pallets/flask/docs/extensions.rst

 Flask extensions are listed on the `Flask Extension Registry`_ and can be downloaded with `easy_install` or `pip`.
-If you add a Flask extension as dependency to your `requirements.rst` or `setup.py` file they are usually installed with a simple command or when your application installs.
+If you add a Flask extension as dependency to your `requirements.txt` or `setup.py` file they are usually installed with a simple command or when your application installs.

 Using Extensions